decred/dcrdata/docs/CONTRIBUTING.md

 - net/url: Parsing 192.168.12.12:8080 returns an error (Issue)
 - views/home: data-type of size column needs to be "size" (PR)
 - db/dcrpg: Charts data updates could use incremental changes.
 (Issue)
-- doc/contributing.md: Updating the users contribution guidilines.
+- doc/contributing.md: Updating the users contribution guidelines.
 (PR)

 ### When to Search the Issue Tracker